Solutions builder living in Poland.

-My first software development experience were working in small teams / individually in a startup-alike environments, which gave me a bigger perspective to software development than I would have by “just coding”.
+My first software development experience was working in small teams / individually in startup-alike environments, which gave me a bigger perspective on software development than I would have by “just coding”.

 From a technology perspective, my stack revolves mainly around Microsoft: SQL Server, C#, .NET and everything needed to make desktop apps, web apps and web services.

 As for writing, I’ve always liked it, started some time before high school.
 Writing articles for a popular electronic magazine on social and philosophical topics, about chess, then writing poems, and finally creating an e-book about a forum and online community management (70+ pages).

 Aside from programming, you can meet me exploring strange new worlds, seeking out new life and and new civilizations… in books, movies, tv shows, board games and computer games.
 Or just visiting a nearby city I’ve never been to before.

 Topics I want to write about are around architecture, productivity and practices mostly.

 Getting various things done at warp speed, practices improving general workshop, example implementations of typical modules on a business/design level, software development culture and so on.
 The more general tip, the more projects it can improve.
 I’ll be avoiding guides like “Framework XYZ introduction” or typical coding guides.